israelkidanee/Decoder-Ring/README.md

 <h1> Decoder Ring Project </h1>
+<p>You're planning a surprise birthday party for a friend who loves escape rooms and puzzles.
+What better way to practice your new coding skills than to build an application that will help you encode and decode all kinds of fun messages?</p>
-Message Decoder App that enables a user to encode or decode messages using 3 different cipher algorithms detailed below.
+<p>"Message Decoder App that enables a user to encode or decode messages using 3 different cipher algorithms detailed below."</p>

 Cipher Screenshots
 Caesar Shift Cipher